gene2dis/BugBuster/README.md

 ![image](https://github.com/user-attachments/assets/a10c01f6-ef6c-40c4-a4ac-26a0c4f87564)
 ## Introduction

-**Bacterial Unraveling and metaGenomic Binning with Up-Scale Throughput, Efficient and Reproducible** (name with work in progress :P)
+**Bacterial Unraveling and metaGenomic Binning with Up-Scale Throughput, Efficient and Reproducible**

 **BugBuster** is a bioinformatics best-practice analysis pipeline for microbial metagenomic and gene resistance.